island-lang/island-lang.github.io/README.md

 	y: decimal

 let pointWhereXEquals1 = Point(1, ...)
-// The type of pointWhereXEquals1 is `partial Point with x`
+// The type of 'pointWhereXEquals1' is 'partial Point with x'
 ```

 Here's a different use case.